 Other regions have a significantly lower number of opportunities (less than 20).

-Minimum Requirements for Ontario Police Officer Applicants
+What are the Minimum Requirements for Ontario Police Officer Applicants in Ontario?

 Before applying, ensure that you meet the minimum requirements.
 The following list of application requirements applies to most police agencies in Ontario: